6 Learning Competencies of the 21st-Century

 Social intelligence refers to the ability to understand and navigate social situations and to communicate and interact with others effectively.
 It involves many skills, including empathy, active listening, effective communication, and the ability to read and interpret social cues.

-People who possess high levels of social intelligence are able to connect with others on an emotional level, understand their needs and perspectives, and effectively communicate their own ideas and feelings.
-They are often skilled in conflict resolution, negotiation, and collaboration and are able to build strong relationships with others.
+People who possess high levels of social intelligence can connect with others on an emotional level, understand their needs and perspectives, and effectively communicate their own ideas and feelings.
+They are often skilled in conflict resolution, negotiation, and collaboration and can build strong relationships with others.
 Some critical components of social intelligence include:

 Social intelligence is an important skill in many contexts, including the workplace, social situations, and personal relationships.
 People who possess high levels of social intelligence are often able to build strong, supportive relationships with others, and are more likely to succeed in both their personal and professional lives.
 Social intelligence is also important for building diverse and inclusive communities, as it helps individuals to understand and appreciate the perspectives and experiences of people from different backgrounds.

-If you are interested in gaining these competencies through practice-based and innovative methods, join our international community and check out our program offerings to see how you can gain these six competencies.
+If you are interested in gaining these competencies through challenge-based and innovative methods, join our international community and check out our program offerings to see how you can gain these six competencies.